foocheung/batchingsamples/README.md

-# batching_samples
+# library(batching_samples)

 ## Developer Foo Cheung
 ## https://github.com/foocheung/batchingsamples
 ## foocheung@yahoo.com

 A simple Shiny app to help allocate samples into batches.
-This app uses functions from the R package OSAT.
-Using the Golem R package, an opinionated framework for building production-grade shiny applications.
+This app uses functions from the R package OSAT, the Golem R package, an opinionated framework for building production-grade shiny applications.

 File format must be tab delimited and have column names, example can be seen here: